webappsolution/sencha-cafe-townsend/README.md

 *  Services as mocks and real HTTP data services
 *  Rigorous elimination of logic from View code using Mediators
 *  Localization of all copy via a Runtime-enabled LocaleManager
-*  Unit Tests using Jasmine for both functional and asynchronous code blocks
+*  Unit Tests using Jasmine for both functional and asynchronous code blocks [In Progress]
 *  Ability to use services with Asynchronous Tokens or DeftJS Promises
-*  Extensive reuse and portability of application and business objects by the ExtJS and Touch versions
+*  Extensive reuse and portability of application and business objects by the ExtJS and Touch versions; only views and mediators differ
 *  Lazy loading of data services (*with auto-jsonify of external JSON data*)
 *  Code versions handwritten in Javascript with extensive class and method level comments with JSDuck Documentation